Harvard-IACS/PINNS_course/index.markdown

 ### Diversity and Inclusion Statement

-We actively seek and welcome people of diverse identities, from across the spectrum of disciplines and methods since Artificial Intelligence (AI) increasingly mediates our social, cultural, economic, and political interactions [1].
+We actively seek and welcome people of diverse identities, from across the spectrum of disciplines and methods since Artificial Intelligence (AI) increasingly mediates our social, cultural, economic, and political interactions.

 We believe in creating and maintaining an inclusive learning environment where all members feel safe, respected, and capable of producing their best work.